 Class Photo Gallery

-Courses taught by the McCrone Research Institute range from basic, introductory courses, emphasizing the proper use of the microscope, to specialized courses focusing on a particular technique, a particular material, or a particular industrial, forensic or environmental field of application.
+Courses taught by the McCrone Research Institute range from basic, introductory courses, emphasizing the proper use of the microscope, to specialized courses focusing on a particular technique, a particular material, or a particular industrial, forensic or environmental application.

 McCrone’s intensive one-week microscopy courses focus on the application of microscopy to the solution of chemical, environmental and forensic problems.
 Every course is based on lectures, demonstrations and laboratory practice.